jcorporation/myMPD/docs/scripting/index.md

 title: Scripting
 ---

 myMPD integrates [Lua](http://www.lua.org) for scripting purposes.
+There are two types of scripts.

-Script execution can be triggered in the main menu, with home icons, timers or triggers.
-Scripts are executed asynchronously, therefore scripts can not block the main threads of myMPD.
+The first type of scripts are executed by triggers, timers or manual though the web ui.
+This scripts are executed asynchronously and can not block the main thread of myMPD.
 The script output is printed to STDOUT and the return value is broadcasted to all connected clients in the current partition.

+The second type of script are called by http requests (`/script/<partition>/<script>`) and are executed in the context of the webserver.
+This scripts should return a valid http response including status code, headers and body.

 ## Global variables